zazuko/barnard59/.changeset/unlucky-plants-carry.md

 "barnard59-cube": major
 ---

-Renamed fetch-constraint and check-constraint to fetch-cube and check-cube
+Renamed fetch-constraint and check-constraint to fetch-metadata and check-metadata